Ten Lessons from 30 African entrepreneurs

-For many mentioned here, being named among the Forbes Top 30 African entrepreneurs is not usually the first time their potential or success has been noticed.
+For many entrepreneurs mentioned here, being named among the Forbes Top 30 African entrepreneurs (2018) is not usually the first time their potential or success has been noticed.
 Leroy Mzasaru won the ‘Innovate Kenya’ award in 2013 for his innovative biogas product and that definitely brought him to the attention of Forbes.

 Many of those identified have won scholarships, grants or awards previously, and their past accolades assisted them to gain further traction and publicity.
 Credits and awards increase ‘social proof’ and the list of accomplishments and recognition is important step to scaling for greater success.
 Even so, attention follows hard work and success, it is no substitute for a solid plan and hard effort.

 In closing, I want to highlight Nataliey Bitature as the epitome of what these lessons say is possible.
 Nataliey’s ‘Musana Carts’ are solar-powered street vending carts designed for micro-entrepreneurs in Uganda.
 They are all equipped with power sockets, fridge, and mobile money terminals.
 Amazing!
-Nataliey is a woman who has led the way to bootstrap and innovative solution to a specific problem in the African context.
+Nataliey is a woman who has led the way to bootstrap an innovative solution to a specific problem in the African context.
 She did it with green technologies, crowd-funding and after two failed businesses she is a role model of the modern successful African woman.
 Shout out to her!

 Be inspired!
 Oh and by the way, Nataliey Bitature continues to work with girls in Uganda and she was named World Economic Forum Top Woman Innovator in 2016.